dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T2337: Non-religious individuals also show moral courage in history.
+### T2337: Many non-religious have shown moral courage and compassion.

 |Support|
 |---|